SeedSigner/independent_custody_guide/README.md

 <img src="https://github.com/SeedSigner/independent_custody_guide/blob/main/images/seed_qr_card_example.png" width="600">
 </p>

-After you finish the QR transcription process, when asked if you want to “Save Seed?” you can decline this option, and you will be returned to the main menu.
-From there, go back into “Seed Tools” and select “Temp Seed Storage”.
-From there select a “Seed Slot” to temporarily store the seed while SeedSigner is powered on.
+After you finish the QR transcription process, you will have the option to verify your SeedQR has been properly transcribed.
 Now scan your handmade SeedQR, and confirm that it scans properly and that the resulting words match what you have written down.
+Once done, you will be redirected to your loaded seed menu.

 <p align="left">
 <img src="https://github.com/SeedSigner/independent_custody_guide/blob/main/images/seedsigner_reimport.png" width="600">